Anja Schreiner

-Anja Schreiner is a professional female bodybuilder from Germany.
+Anja Schreiner (née Albrecht; born February 5, 1967) is a professional female bodybuilder from Germany.
+Schreiner won the 1991 Ms. International contest.

 Bodybuilding career

 Amateur

 She began lifting weights to combat scoliosis in her adolescence.

 Professional

-Anja won a narrow victory at the 1991 Ms. International, when she topped Tonya Knight by a score of 30 to 32.
-It was the first most narrowest victory at the Ms. International.
+Anja came second at the 1991 Ms. International, when she was beaten by Tonya Knight who scored 32 points to Anja's 30 points.
+Anja won the Miss International title in 1992.

 Retirement

-Anja retired from competitive bodybuilding in 1992, but kept having appearances at FIBO and Olympia events.
+Anja retired from competitive bodybuilding in 1992, but continued to appear at FIBO and Olympia events.

 Legacy

-Currently she is the most successful German bodybuilder of all time.
+Currently she is one of the most successful German bodybuilders of all time, along Anja Langer or Achim Albrecht.